SimbeyGit/Buchanan-Castle/README.md

 2)	Run Build.quadoo (QuadooScript console script)

-3)	Add the path to your Doom IWAD in Buchanan.json
+3)	Add the path to your Doom 2 IWAD (or Freedoom 2 IWAD) in Buchanan.json

 4)	Run Buchanan.wqs (QuadooScript Windows script)